At the age of 16, Mariam Abeid became a mother.

 “We also engage in youth forums, where we have adolescents,” she said.

-Sex talk is not common in many religious institutions, and Mariam says at first it sounded weird when she introduced the topic in the mosque.
+Sex education is not common in many religious institutions and families, and Mariam says at first it sounded weird when she introduced the topic in the community.

 “My motivation is that a lot of teenagers were positive, and could ask critical questions,” she says.